 Approximately 38 percent of the population has a heel spur–but many don’t even know it!
 One study that spanned 45 years found that that heel spurs weren’t ever the cause of pain for many people who had them.

-4. Heel Spurs and Plantar Fasciitis?
+4. Heel Spurs are Common in Plantar Fasciitis Sufferers

 While heel spurs and plantar fasciitis don’t always go hand in hand, About 70 percent of people with plantar fasciitis do have painful heel spurs.
 It’s thought that the body creates heel spurs as a protective measure in response to damage to the plantar fascia.